tomato-data/DataScience-Journey/README.md

 - **NIPA Practical Project** <!-- link to NIPA -->
 - **Big Tech Integrated Corporate Hackathon** <!-- link to DNA-->

-Please note that the materials from these projects are stored in a different repository.
+Please note that the materials from these projects are stored in different repositories.

 <!--